NI 5 min read

 Belfast Mourns Actor Michael Campbell, Remembered for 'Fearless Talent and Humour'

-The Belfast arts community is mourning the loss of actor Michael (Patrick) Campbell, who has passed away after a battle with Motor Neurone Disease, with colleagues and friends remembering him for his "fearless talent and humour" and his significant contribution to the city's vibrant acting scene.
+The Belfast arts community is mourning the loss of actor Michael Patrick Campbell, who has died at the age of 35 after a battle with Motor Neurone Disease, with colleagues and friends remembering him for his "fearless talent and humour" and his extraordinary contribution to the city's theatre and screen community.

 Background